The gunslinger Frank “Buckskin” Leslie shoots the Billy “The Kid” Claiborne dead in the streets of Tombstone, Arizona.

 The town of Tombstone is best known today as the site of the infamous shootout at the O.K.
 Corral.
 In the 1880s, however, Tombstone was home to many gunmen who never achieved the enduring fame of Wyatt Earp or Doc Holliday.
-Franklin “Buckskin” Leslie was one of the most notorious of these largely forgotten outlaws.
+Frank “Buckskin” Leslie was one of the most notorious of these largely forgotten outlaws.

 There are few surviving details about Leslie’s early life.
 At different times, he claimed to have been born in both Texas and Kentucky, to have studied medicine in Europe, and to have been an army scout in the war against the Apache Indians.
 No evidence has ever emerged to support or conclusively deny these claims.
 The first historical evidence of Leslie’s life emerges in 1877, when he became a scout in Arizona.
 A few years later, Leslie was attracted to the moneymaking opportunities of the booming mining town of Tombstone, where he opened the Cosmopolitan Hotel in 1880.
 That same year he killed a man named Mike Killeen during a quarrel over Killeen’s wife, and he married the woman shortly thereafter.